jaideepkathiresan/jaideepkathiresan/README.md

 <p>
 - 🔭 I’m currently working on **Machine learning and data analysis**

-- 🌱 I’m currently learning **Python, Data analytics, and Machine Learning**
+- 🌱 I’m currently learning **Data analytics, and Machine Learning**

 - 🤝 I’m looking for help with **Machine learning**